Nicole215/outdoor_queens/README.md

 ##### User-Friendly Layout

 Products are displayed with clear images, descriptions, and prices, ensuring users can make informed decisions quickly.
-Each product links to a dedicated page with additional details and purchase options.
+Each product links to a dedicated page with additional details and purchase options, as well as an option to save the product on a wishlist for a later purchase.

 ![image](https://github.com/user-attachments/assets/46eb91c8-c78f-4291-9080-a444bc6ba2e8)